G-Siu/Personal-Projects/J's DnD Seshes/README.md

 ### Session 4
 <div style="text-align: justify">
-    The party is awoken by the sound of bells and witnesses the town of Dragon's Rest reburying their dead and mourning the loss of Jensen.
-The party then waits for Inara in the library and return as a group to Mythrandir where they receive their bounty.
+The Cross Swords are awoken by the sound of bells and witnesses the town of Dragon's Rest reburying their dead and mourning the loss of Jensen.
+The party waits for Inara in the library and return as a group to Mythrandir where they receive their bounty.
 Inara gives them a map of the city and says she will be back in touch.

 The party explore the city.
 They first enter The Crimson Sash clothing store and meet an elderly gnome called Lilli Nim who repairs their tattered clothes and designs their outfits with the Cross Swords symbol.
 The party then split up to explore further.

-Renfri, with the goal to steal from the rich, tries to enter the Inner Sanctum through the main gate but it is guarded.
-    Instead she enters the Temple of Bahamut but decides that this is not the place to steal and joins Lia in the Magic Shop, Jinx and Trinkets.
+Renfri, with the goal to steal from the rich, tries to enter the Inner Sanctum through the main gate, but it is guarded.
+Instead, she enters the Temple of Bahamut, though decides that this is not the place to steal and joins Lia in the Magic Shop, Jinx and Trinkets.

 Lia, with the goal to improve her magic abilities, meets Kribi Mirlon, the Magic Shop owner, who creates a perception potion for her.
 Both go to join Pip and Jessy at the weapons shop: Tintagel Weapon Shop.
 Pip and Jessy meet Merlin and his apprentice Arthur and receive new weapons and upgrades to their armour.
 Renfri also receives an upgrade when she arrives.
 The party then go to The Green Dragon pub where Jessy performs for the crowd.
-Pip notices the symbol of The Swallow Thieves Guild and enters the secret underground lair where she encounters an old friend of her father: the leader of The Swallows, a half-orc named Baku.
+Pip notices the symbol of The Swallow Thieves Guild and enters the secret underground lair where she encounters an old friend of her father, the leader of The Swallows, a half-orc named Baku.
 Armed with new illicit trinkets, she returns to the group and a very suspicious Renfri.
+T

 The party rest for the night and return to The Slayer's Take where there is a notice from the local farmer asking for help to kill an Ankheg in exchange for 10 Gold and a horse and cart.
 Akra approaches Jessy and reveals that a high level political client has offered a large amount of money for the theft of the silver dragon egg in the study of Soros Davino, the leader of the Myrandir Council.
 </div>

 ### Session 5